 Option 1: Mohair

 Mohair skins are made with 100% Angora goat hair and because of this they wear out much more quickly than fully synthetic, or mohair-mix skins.
-Mohair is mainly sot after by ski mountaineers and multi-day backcountry tours for its extreme lightweight and packing capabilities.
-So if you’re the backcountry guru, ski mountaineer, performance junkie or a self proclaimed ‘weight weenie’ mohair skins are the choice for you.
+Mohair is mainly sought after by ski mountaineers and multi-day backcountry tours for its extreme lightweight and packing capabilities.
+So if you’re the backcountry guru, ski mountaineer, performance junkie or a self proclaimed ‘weight weenie’, then mohair skins are the choice for you.